englekk/handbook-docs/Features/Features.md

 Keep track of current and upcoming Fuse features as we evolve through our beta.

-This overview is updated for each release. **Latest update: 9th of March 2016.**
+This overview is updated for each release. **Latest update: 12th of April 2016.**

 ## Legend